Caroline Flack

 Caroline Louise Flack (9 November 1979 – 15 February 2020) was an English television presenter.
 Flack grew up in Norfolk and took an interest in dancing and theatre while at school.
 She began her professional career as an actress, starring in the comedy sketch show Bo' Selecta!
 (2002), and went on to present various ITV2 shows including I'm a Celebrity...Get Me Out of Here!
 NOW!
 (2009–2010) and The Xtra Factor (2011–2013).

 In 2014, Flack won the twelfth series of BBC's Strictly Come Dancing and was praised for achieving a record perfect score in the final.
-The following year, she began presenting The X Factor, replacing the long-standing presenter Dermot O'Leary, and Love Island, hosting until her resignation in December 2019 after being arrested for assault.
+The following year, she began presenting The X Factor, with Olly Murs, replacing the long-standing presenter Dermot O'Leary, and Love Island, hosting until her resignation in December 2019 after being arrested for assault.

 On 15 February 2020, aged 40, Flack was found dead at her home in North East London; in August, a coroner's inquest recorded a verdict of suicide.

 Early life

-Caroline Louise Flack was born at Chase Farm Hospital, Enfield, London on 9 November 1979, the youngest of the four children of Coca-Cola sales representative Ian Flack and his wife, Christine (' Callis).
+Caroline Louise Flack was born on 9 November 1979 at Chase Farm Hospital, Enfield, the youngest of the four children of Coca-Cola sales representative Ian Flack and his wife, Christine (' Callis).
 She had a twin sister, older than her by six minutes.
 Shortly after her birth, her father was promoted to the company's management, and the family moved to Thetford, Norfolk.
 When Flack was seven, they moved again to nearby East Wretham.
 Flack attended Great Hockham Primary School and Wayland High School in Watton, Norfolk.
 She developed an interest in dancing and performed in village pantomimes while at school.
 As a pupil, she was given medical treatment for being underweight.
 Between 1996 and 1999, she studied dancing and musical theatre at the Bodywork Company in Cambridge.